British fencer Laurence Halsted stars in music video

 British Olympic hopeful Laurence Halsted has swapped fencing for filming to star in a music video for his favourite band.

-video for new single Simon's Song (Alright) sees Halsted ham it up as a frustrated fencer in full GB regalia, taking on team-mate Ed Jefferies, before a victorious finale on the piste in front of an adoring crowd.
+Brighton six-piece Two Spot Gobi's video for new single Simon's Song (Alright) sees Halsted ham it up as a frustrated fencer in full GB regalia, taking on team-mate Ed Jefferies, before a victorious finale on the piste in front of an adoring crowd.

 "I'm pretty much their biggest fan," Halsted, the world number 25 in men's foil fencing, told BBC Sport.